dondretrotman/CensusCSPro/README.md

 TODO:
 Make sure that android experience is good
 Add metadata. i.e. Enumerator ID, Supervisor ID and Interview status.
-*Done - Ask about getting statistics about enumerator performance. ie how long do they take to answer each question, history of changes, etc.
 ask about encrypting CSPro csdb files
-Add code to Check that days, months, years don't exceed limits

 ISSUES:
 When synchronised from the web, the Menu app does not launch the Visitation Record or the Census Questionnaire.
 Works fine in windows.